In 12 weeks, At-Risk 4-Year-Old Boy Scores at Age Level on Beery Visual-Motor Test

 Rhythmic movements and primitive reflex integration offer help for visual processing issues, coordination, and more.

-Assessed as at-risk and below average for visual motor tasks via the Berry Visual-Motor Test, this preschooler was struggling in school, as well as with fine and gross motor skills.
-Over the course of 12 weeks, his OT used tools from the Brain and Sensory foundations First Level course resulting in "extra ordinary progress," including bringing him up to age level in design duplication on the Berry Visual-Motor Test.
+Assessed as at-risk and below average for visual motor tasks via the Beery Visual-Motor Test, this preschooler was struggling in school, as well as with fine and gross motor skills.
+Over the course of 12 weeks, his OT used tools from the Brain and Sensory Foundations First Level course resulting in "extra ordinary progress," including bringing him up to age level in design duplication on the Beery Visual-Motor Test.

 Submitted by Michele Riak OTR/L